How early should I arrive for a performance?

 Yes.
 There are two opportunities for student discounts:

 - We offer a significantly discounted Education Season Package for high school student, college students and educators.
-For information on this package, contact us via 801-869-6900.
+For information on this package, contact us at 801-869-6900.

-- We also offer a student rush ticket which allows students, age 16 and up, to purchase up to two half-price tickets at the Capitol Theatre box office on the day of the performance.
+- We also offer a student rush ticket which allows students, age 16 and up, to purchase up to two $10/person at the theater box office on the day of the performance.
 Student rush tickets are not available for The Nutcracker and subject to availability for all other performances.

 When do tickets for the Nutcracker go on sale?